Skip to main content

 In addition, Abrigo has and will continue to update resources to help banks and credit unions understand and prepare for what is expected to represent the most significant effort of small business lending data collection and reporting for financial institutions in nearly 50 years.
 A CFPB 1071 resource page for lenders, content, and educational webinars will walk lenders through requirements and preparations.
 Abrigo consultants are also available to work with financial institutions to ensure the smooth adoption of the requirements.

-In the meantime, here are the basics of the CFPB’s upcoming requirements, as laid out in the proposed rule.
-Keep an eye out for potential changes in the final rule.
+In the meantime, here are some answers to common questions about the CFPB’s upcoming requirements, as laid out in the final rule

 Visit CFPB 1071 resources for lenders for more on data collection requirements for small business lending.